braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/canvas_components/decision_split.md

 ### Define your split

 How do you want to split your users?
-You can use [Segments][5] and filters to draw the line.
+You can use [segments][5] and filters to draw the line.
 Essentially, you're creating a `true` or `false` query that will evaluate your users and then funnel them to one step or another.
-You must use at least one Segment or one Filter.
-You do not need to use both a Segment and a Filter.
+You must use at least one segment or one filter.
+You do not need to use both a segment and a filter.

 ![Define Split][2]{: style="max-width:80%;"}